lateef-taiwo/Automate-Infrastructure-With-IaC-using-Terraform-Terraform-Cloud/README.md

  * confirm the AMIs in the console

- * update terrafrom script with new ami IDs generated from packer build
+ * update terraform script with new ami IDs generated from packer build

  * create terraform cloud account and backend